RitonavirBrand Name: Norvir Other Names: RTV Drug Class: Protease Inhibitors

 Swallow ritonavir tablets whole.
 Do not chew, break, or crush the tablets before swallowing.

 Ritonavir oral solution is a peppermint- or caramel-flavored liquid that can be taken alone or mixed with 8 ounces of chocolate milk, Ensure®, or Advera® to improve the taste.
 (When mixed with these fluids, ritonavir oral solution should be taken within 1 hour of mixing.)
-Always shake the oral solution well before each use.
+Shake well before each use.

 Ritonavir oral solution contains a large amount of alcohol.
 Because of this, a toddler or young child can become sick from accidentally drinking more than the recommended dose of ritonavir.
-If this happens, call your local poison control center (1-800-222-1222) or go to the nearest hospital emergency room immediately.
+If this happens, go to the nearest hospital emergency room immediately.

 Always take ritonavir in combination with other HIV medicines.